Waboom AI

 Weekly call digest from notes

-Every Friday at 5pm, Cowork pulls all the meeting notes we wrote that week (saved in a specific Notion database), groups them by client, and writes a one-page summary per client.
+Every Friday at 5pm, Cowork pulls all the meeting notes we wrote that week from a Notion database.
+It groups them by client and writes a one-page summary per client.
 We read them over the weekend.

 The three things to set up before your first task

-If "set up Cowork alone" feels like too much, this is the exact runbook we cover at our Claude Code workshop in New Zealand.
-Operators leave with all three pieces wired up and one Cowork task already running.
+Does "set up Cowork alone" feel like too much?
+This is the exact runbook we cover at our Claude Code workshop in New Zealand.
+You leave with all three pieces wired up and one Cowork task already running.

 Cowork is empty out of the box.
-Spend 15 minutes on these three setups and everything after is high-leverage.
+Spend 15 minutes on these three setups and everything after pays you back fast.

 1. Plug in your connectors

-Cowork talks to your tools through Connectors.
-Gmail to read and draft email.
-Notion to read and write pages.
-Linear, HubSpot, Google Drive, calendar.
+Cowork talks to your tools through Connectors: Gmail to read and draft email, Notion to read and write pages, plus Linear, HubSpot, Google Drive, and your calendar.

-Settings > Connectors.
-Plug the two or three you actually use.
+Head to Settings > Connectors and plug in the two or three you actually use.
 We cover the full setup in Connectors 101.

 2. Install one or two skills

 A skill in Cowork is operational, not optional.
-Your branding skill governs every file Cowork creates.
-Your voice skill shapes every line of writing.
+Your branding skill governs every file Cowork creates, and your voice skill shapes every line of writing.

 Start with one.
 We covered the full beginner course on building your first skill in Claude Skills 101.